johnkit/ace3p-production/doc/notes/windowsInstall.md

 * In the "Local Plugins" panel, look in the list for "SLACTools" and expand it by clicking the arrow to its left.
 In the expanded section, check the box labeled "Auto Load".
+* In the "Local Plugins" panel, look in the list for "smtkACE3PPlugin" and expand it by clicking the arrow to its left.
+In the expanded section, check the box labeled "Auto Load".
 * In the "Local Plugins" panel, look in the list for "smtkProjectManagerPlugin" and expand it by clicking the arrow to its left.
   In the expanded section, check the box labeled "Auto Load".
-* In the "Local Plugins" panel, click the "Load New ..." button and navigate to the smtkACE3PPlugin.dll file.
-It is under the install "bin" directory, at the path bin/smtk-3.3.0/smtkACE3PPlugin/smtkACE3PPlugin.dll.
-Select the dll, which should add smtkACE3PPlugin to the "Local Plugins" panel.
-Expand it by clicking its arrow and check the box labeled "Auto Load".
 * Close the panel, then close the application and restart.
 On restart, the "Project" menu should now be visible.

+If any of the three plugins are not shown in the panel, you might have to use the "Load New..." button to navigate to the plugin dll file in the package.
+The dll files can be found under the install "bin" directory, at the path bin/smtk-3.3.0/*.

+Also be aware that the Cumulus Jobs panel is not visible by default.
+To change that, open the "View" menu and check the "Cumulus Jobs" box.

 ## Settings Setup